 - I will not simply say "I like it" or "I dislike it".
 If I like it, I'll tell you specifically what I liked.
 If I didn't like it, I will not flame, but will offer suggestions on improvement a.k.a. constructive criticism.
 Most often, however, I will offer a combination of praise and respectful constructive criticism.

 - I know there are Beta readers for grammatical work.
 Therefore, I tend not to comment on grammar unless something really stands out or unless I am specifically asked.
 Instead I tend to focus on style, characterization, story structure, etc.

-- I do not read or review slash or M-rated stories.
+- I do not read or review slash, gender-bending, or M-rated stories.
 Period.
-I also strongly prefer not to read T-rated stories with "adult" scenes or lots of bad language.
+I also avoid T-rated stories with mature scenes and/or lots of bad language.

 If you review one of my stories:

 - Please, if you see a mistake in my work, let me know.
 It bugs me no end to read stories riddled with mistakes, and I want my stories to be as error-free and enjoyable to read as possible.